Two stability theorems on plethysms of Schur functions: Overview of proof

-(To show the tight connection between symmetric functions and plethystic semistandard signed tableaux, we note this may also be proved algebraically by using Young's rule to write $e_1 h_{(4,1)} = s_{(6)} + 2s_{(5,1)} + s_{(4,2)} + s_{(4,1,1)}$ and taking an inner product with the known decomposition $s_3 \circ s_2 = s_{(6)} + s_{(4,2)} + s_{(2,2,2)}$.
-See Lemma~\ref{lemma:negativePositivePlethysticSpecialisation} and Proposition~\ref{prop:plethysticSignedKostkaNumbers} for why this works.)
-Observe that two of the plethystic semistandard tableaux for $K=1$ are obtained by inserting $\young(\oM1)$ as a new entry in position $(1,1)$, moving the existing entry down to row~$2$.
-But the plethystic semistandard signed tableaux shown in the margin is not obtained in this way, because by the row semistandard condition in Definition~\ref{defn:plethysticSemistandardSignedTableau}, $\young(11)$ cannot appear left of $\young(\oM2)$.
-Generally this insertion map defines an injection between the sets for $K$ and $K+1$ and, by the part of the proof of Theorem~\ref{thm:nuStableSharp} dealing with condition (ii) in the Signed Weight Lemma (Lemma~\ref{lemma:SWL}), it is surjective for $K \ge 1$,\marginpar{\scalebox{0.9}{$\pyoung{1.2cm}{0.7cm}{ {{\young(\oM1), \young(\oM2), \young(11)}, {\young(11)}} }$}} proving the claimed stability result.
+In \S\ref{subsec:plethysticSemistandardSignedTableaux} we claimed that $| \PSSYT\bigl( (3,1,1^M), (2) \bigr)_{((2+M),(5+M,1))} | = 3$ for all $M \in \N_0$ and showed the three tableaux when $M = 0$.
+Two of these plethystic semistandard signed tableaux are obtained from the tableaux in~\eqref{eq:PSSYTsEx} by inserting $\young(\oM1)$ as a new entry in position $(1,1)$, moving the existing entry down to row~$2$.
+But the plethystic semistandard signed tableau shown in the margin is not obtained in this way, because by the row semistandard condition in Definition~\ref{defn:plethysticSemistandardSignedTableau}, $\young(11)$ cannot appear left of $\young(\oM2)$\,.
+Generally this insertion map defines an injection between the sets for $M$ and $M+1$ and, by the part of the proof of Theorem~\ref{thm:nuStableSharp} dealing with condition (ii) in the Signed Weight Lemma (Lemma~\ref{lemma:SWL}), it is surjective for $M \ge 1$,\marginpar{\scalebox{0.9}{$\pyoung{1.2cm}{0.7cm}{ {{\young(\oM1), \young(\oM2), \young(11)}, {\young(11)}} }$}} proving the claimed stability result.
 For a larger example see Example~\ref{ex:omegaBound411}.

 \addtocontents{toc}{ } \addtocontents{toc}{\textbf{Preliminaries}}